roman-corgi/corgidrp/docs/source/l1_to_l2b_e2e.rst

     1. Have downloaded pre-processed calibration FITS files that just need to be added to the caldb
     2. Have processed the calibrations themselves locally, in which case the calibration files should already exist in their caldb (located in ``~/.corgidrp/``)

     The code below demonstrates how we adapt the TVAC test data to fit the official corgidrp calibration format.
 This is not the typical workflow for real data processing.
+We return to the intended workflow at the start of the "Pipeline Execution" section.

 .. code-block:: python